 - Important course information will be sent to you prior to your course start date.
 Check your myBCIT email account to access this information.

-**IMPORTANT: The final exam must be written at an approved Exam Centre only.
-See "How do I write my GIS online final exams?" at www.bcit.ca/construction/gisresources/faq/studentspt.shtml.
-Students must be accepted into the GIS program and completed the prerequisite prior to registration of this course.
-To receive approval, please email your BCIT Student ID to firstname.lastname@example.org.
+Students must be accepted into the GIS program and completed the prerequisites prior to registration of this course.
+Students need to receive approval to register for this course.
+To receive approval, please email your BCIT Student ID to email@example.com.
 For more information about online courses at BCIT, please visit: www.bcit.ca/distance/foryou.shtml Students must check your my.bcit.ca e-mail account for start-up instructions sent upon registration of this course.
 To be successful in our online courses, plan to spend 4-6 hours per course each week on your studies, starting Week 1.
 Our courses are highly interactive with participation requirements weekly.
 Most online courses require a textbook.
 You can search for your course textbook at : www.bcitbookstore.ca/distance/ If no textbook is listed, course material will be provided via e-mail.

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.